Two crimes benefited Trump’s campaign in 2016. Ever since, the president has worked to block scrutiny of those schemes.

 Stone likewise complained to Hannity of “politically motivated prosecutors,” “a biased judge” and a “stacked jury.”

-Still, while charges against Stone were initially filed by the special counsel’s office, he was prosecuted on accusations of lying not to the special counsel but to the Republican-led House Intelligence Committee while it was investigating Russian interference in the election.
+Still, while charges against Stone were initially filed by the special counsel’s office, he was prosecuted not on accusations of lying to the special counsel but of lying to the Republican-led House Intelligence Committee while it was investigating Russian interference in the election.

 At Stone’s trial, which took place after Mueller’s office had disbanded, the prosecution was handled by the U.S. attorney’s office in D.C.
 He was convicted by a jury of 12 citizens and sentenced by a federal judge who said that his lies impeded an investigation that was “a matter of grave national importance.”

-Attorney Gen. William P. Barr, who had intervened in the case to push for a lesser sentence than that initially recommended by the career prosecutors who handled it, nevertheless told ABC News last week that the prosecution had been “righteous.”
+Attorney General William P. Barr, who had intervened in the case to push for a lesser sentence than that initially recommended by the career prosecutors who handled it, nevertheless told ABC News last week that the prosecution had been “righteous.”

 Despite bragging before the election of having a back channel to WikiLeaks, Stone has since Trump’s victory insisted that his boasts were empty and that he was not in contact with the group and had no advance knowledge of its plans to release documents U.S. intelligence has concluded were stolen by Russian operatives.

-Note: This story has been updated to include further comment from Stone.